Last Updated: July 1, 2024

 Career

 Following his graduation from the University of Oregon, Knight enlisted in the United States Army, serving one year of active duty and then seven years in the Army Reserve.
-Following the end of his active duty, Knight enrolled at Standard Graduate School of Business, graduating in 1962 with a master's degree in business administration.
-He then set out on a graduation trip which included a stop in Kobe, Japan, where he discovered Tiger brand running shoes, manufactured by Onitsuka Co. in Kobe.
-He was very impressed by the quality of the shoes and their low cost, and managed to set up a meeting between himself and Mr. Onitsuka.
+Following the end of his active duty, Phil enrolled at Standard Graduate School of Business, graduating in 1962 with a master's degree in business administration.
+He then set out on a graduation trip, which included a stop in Kobe, Japan, where he discovered Tiger brand running shoes manufactured by Onitsuka Co. in Kobe.
+He was very impressed by the quality of the shoes and their low cost and managed to set up a meeting between himself and Mr. Onitsuka.
 This is how he secured the distribution rights for Tiger in the western United States.

 In addition to his work at Nike, Knight also had a hand in the success of the animation studio Laika.
 The Will Vinton Studios, an animation company, had sought external investors due to rapid growth in the late 1990s.
-Knight took on a 15 percent stake in the company in 1998, and his son Travis joined the company as an animator.
+Phil took on a 15 percent stake in the company in 1998, and his son Travis joined the company as an animator.
 Eventually, Knight purchased Will Vinton Studios, and in 2003 he branded the company under the new name Laika.
-Laika's first feature film was the stop motion animated film "Coraline" (2009).
-Travis knight has since been promoted to be the CEO and president of Laika.
+Laika's first feature film was the stop-motion animated film "Coraline" (2009).
+Travis Knight has since been promoted to be the CEO and president of Laika.

 Getty